We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 CBD oil isn’t legal in every state, so be sure to check your state’s laws before purchasing or using it, and buy from a reputable source.
 Some states may allow CBD only with a doctor’s prescription.

-See your doctor if episodes of nausea last more than one month, or you have nausea and unexplained weight loss.
+See your doctor if episodes of nausea last more than a month, or if you have nausea and unexplained weight loss.

 Get emergency help if you have nausea and: